kkarimov/ICCS2024/README.md

 <p>&nbsp;</p>

-## **IMPORTANT**: Data used in this paper is proprietory, but you can run traing experiment with your own data and custom dataloader!
+## **IMPORTANT**: Data used in this paper is proprietory, but you can always run the training with your own data and the custom dataloader!

 <p>&nbsp;</p>